bummbummgarage/bummbummgarage.github.io/index.md

 ---
 layout: project
 title: One Module Per Month
 description: Over a period of five months I will release one module per month as a buyable DIY kit (through-hole).
+Plot twist: I did not 🤷‍♂️
 ---

 # One Module Per Month